yjg30737/pyqt-resource-helper/README.md

 # pyqt-resource-helper
 Setting icons, stylesheets of imported packages based on main module's path to prevent FileNotFoundError

+Can be used in PyQt5, PyQt6, PySide2, PySide6.

 ## Requirements
 PyQt5 >= 5.8